danielmar18/contiki-docker/README.md

 	- Wasn't necessary in my case but might be in other cases

 Partially based on:

 https://nitin-sharma.medium.com/setting-up-cooja-in-linux-machine-20b25cea370d

 https://anrg.usc.edu/contiki/index.php/Installation

 https://docs.contiki-ng.org/en/develop/doc/getting-started/Docker.html

-Special thanks to the alpha tester [zemendes1](https://github.com/zemendes1)for pointers on the process and instructions!
+Special thanks to the alpha tester  [zemendes1](https://github.com/zemendes1) for pointers on the process and instructions!